iptv-org/iptv/FAQ.md

 Based on [#480](https://github.com/iptv-org/iptv/issues/480) and [#2732](https://github.com/iptv-org/iptv/issues/2732).

 ### Can I add a FTA channel that broadcasts PPV events or pay programming?
-Maybe.
+Maybe, this may change in future answers.
 Consider if the country where it is broadcasted allows fair use.
 Owners can ban the broadcast of PPV events, and even issue a DMCA takedown.
 Check the [blocklist](https://github.com/iptv-org/database/blob/master/data/blocklist.csv) for more info about specific events, and this [counternotice](https://github.com/github/dmca/blob/3ce1c9402c6b7e46dcbbea6ff866d6a44e75c72a/2020/10/2020-10-08-dfl-counternotice.md) indicating that a DMCA takedown is invalid if only one FTA channel infringes copyright.

 Please remember that by sharing a link to a FTA channel (or more), you are **indexing** the link, not **restreaming** its content.
 This subtility makes most of the DMCA takedowns false and invalid under law.
 A good example of this would be [Perfect 10 v.
 Google](https://www.eff.org/fr/cases/perfect-10-v-google).